We celebrate professional achievement and academic excellence with annual S+SNZ Awards.

 The award of Honorary status is conferred on individuals by the Council for significant service to S+SNZ or for being prominent in a filed of science or in pusuits aligned to S+SNZ.
 Enter your nomination here.

 BOGLE YOUNG SURVEYOR OF THE YEAR

 This award recognises outstanding services given by a young surveyor.
 The award purpose is to perpetuate recognition of the outstanding services given and contributions made to the survey profession by Archibald Hugh Bogle, CBE, a Fellow of the New Zealand Institute of Surveyors, Councillor, President, Editor of the Journal and Member of the Survey Board.
 The award was created in 1969.
 The award may be made annually to any member of S+SNZ and who is not more than 35 years of age on 31 May of the year in which they are nominated and who has, in the opinion of the Council, made a significant contribution to the profession of surveying.
-Download the nomination form
+Enter your nomination here.

 This award was established from a legacy from the estate of James Edward Fulton (1854- 1928) who was a foundation member of the New Zealand Institute of Surveyors and who served as a Councillor, Vice-President and President.
 Class A.1. is awarded to a member for outstanding service to S+SNZ or to the profession of surveying.

 Class A.2. is awarded to a member who has written a paper of sufficient merit on a subject of professional or technical interest to members of the profession of surveying.